yochaigal/cairn/cairn-srd.md

 **Cobblehounds**
 12 HP, 2 Armor, 14 STR, 1 DEX, 8 WIL, bite (d10)
 - Immobile constructs typically used as guardians to great tombs or artifacts.
-- Unaffected by mundane persuasion techniques - but do love a goodb one.
+- Unaffected by mundane persuasion techniques - but do love a good bone.

 **Wood Troll**
 12 HP, 15 STR, 12 DEX, 7 WIL, claws and bite (d8+d8 blast)